-What happens if you are involved in an automobile accident but the other driver responsible doesn’t have enough liability coverage — or any insurance at all — and can’t pay for your injuries?
+What happens if you are injured in an auto accident, but the other driver, who caused the accident, doesn’t have enough liability coverage — or any auto insurance— and can’t pay for your injuries?
 You are not out of luck: your insurance company should help you.
-This is when your uninsured/underinsured motorist coverage applies and may help compensate you for your injuries and damages.
+When your uninsured/underinsured motorist coverage applies and should help compensate you for your injuries.

-An underinsured motorist (UIM) policy provides that a covered person will receive compensation due to an injury from a negligent, underinsured driver.
-The UIM coverage will apply and provide additional compensation if the driver responsible has liability coverage but not enough to compensate for your bills associated with your injuries or damages.
-UIM coverage in North Carolina provides additional compensation beyond the underinsured, negligent driver’s liability limits.
+An underinsured motorist (UIM) policy provides that a covered person will receive compensation due to an injury caused by a negligent, underinsured driver.
+UIM coverage will apply and provide additional payment if the responsible driver has liability coverage but not enough to compensate for your bills associated with such injuries.

-In the case of an accident, you and your family need to be protected against negligent motorists.
-North Carolina General Statute requires that all drivers carry uninsured (UM) coverage only and then only up to $30,000 per person, $60,000 per accident.
-So while you have at least some protection, this is not nearly enough coverage.
+In the case of an accident, you and your passengers need to be protected against the negligent motorist.
+North Carolina requires that all drivers carry uninsured (UM) coverage only and then only up to $30,000 per person, $60,000 per accident.
+So while you have at least some protection, this is often not nearly enough coverage.
 We recommend that you have $1 million of UM/UIM coverage on your policy to protect you and anyone riding with you.

 You can benefit from your UM/UIM policy and receive compensation for such things as the following:

-The negligent driver may be considered an “uninsured motorist” if he or she does not have liability coverage or has not been paying for his/her insurance and therefore his or her policy has lapsed.
-The negligent driver may be considered an “underinsured motorist” if he or she does not have enough liability coverage to compensate for you or your family’s injuries and damages.
+The negligent driver may be considered an “uninsured motorist” if they do not have liability coverage or have not been paying their premiums, and therefore, their policy has lapsed.
+The negligent driver may be considered an “underinsured motorist” if they don’t have enough liability coverage to compensate for your or your passengers’ injuries.

-Say you are in an accident and you break your leg.
-Your medical bills alone are $40,000 and the driver responsible is an uninsured or underinsured motorist.
-When trying to receive compensation, you will need to file the claim under the UM/UIM section of your policy.
-Your insurance company will take on the responsibility for paying for your damages and injuries, up to the amount of your UM/UIM coverage.
+Say you are in an accident and your leg is broken.
+Your medical bills alone are $40,000, and the driver at fault is an uninsured or underinsured motorist.
+You will need to file a claim under the UM/UIM section of your policy to receive compensation.
+Your insurance company will be responsible for paying for your injuries, up to the amount of your UM/UIM coverage.
 The amount of UM/UIM coverage varies, which means your insurance company may not pay for the whole lump sum.
 In North Carolina, UM/UIM coverage generally comes in the following amounts, but the amount offered may differ depending on the insurance company providing range:

-In the above scenario, if your policy provides 30/60 coverage, you would only be compensated $30,000 and left with a debt of $10,000 that you may have to pay yourself.
-We advise that you carry $1 million of UM/UIM coverage in order to ensure as much protection as you can get for you and your family if tragedy happens.
-You will be surprised how little $1 million of UM/UIM coverage actually costs per payment period, especially when compared to the benefit of having this amount of protection should you need it.
+If your policy provides 30/60 coverage in the above scenario, you would only be compensated for $30,000 and left with a debt of $10,000 that you may have to pay yourself.
+We advise that you carry $1 million of UM/UIM coverage to ensure as much protection as possible for yourself and your family.
+You will be surprised how little $1 million of UM/UIM coverage costs, especially when compared to the benefit of having this amount of protection should you need it.

-If you have questions about what is best for you and your family, don’t hesitate to contact us.
+If you have questions about what is best for you and your family, do not hesitate to contact us.
 Being injured and worried about your medical bills and lost wages can be a headache.
 We may be able to help you receive just compensation from your insurance company or give you advice about what to do next in your case.
-Call us today for a free consultation and let Kelly & West protect you.
+Call or visit our website today for a free consultation, and let Kelly & West protect you.

 “Reggie Kelly is a fantastic attorney with fantastic paralegals.
 My wife and I have been using him and his firm since 1983 when we first purchased property in Harnett County 37 years ago.
 He offers excellent legal advice and guidance.
 He never gets in a hurry to get us out the door because of his next appointment.
 He always takes the time needed to check out all of the issues that might come up.
 Reggie Kelly is a proud American and he loves our country and he wants everyone to do well.
 Reggie Kelly is an even finer person than he is a fantastic attorney and we are very fortunate to also be able to call him and his wife Cheryl our friends.
 We give him a 10 STAR Review!”